RafaelSermenho/NewsReader/README.md

 Why?
 I must confess that I not experienced with MVVM pattern and that's why I decided to try it.
 The main advantage that I could note is that is much easier an intuitive to create classes with single responsibilities.

-Another great think that I learned was the use of LiveData to update the UI with results from data server (I wish that I had the knowledge ~~and opportunity~~ to use it in my previous projects).
+Another great thing that I learned was the use of LiveData to update the UI with results from data server (I wish that I had the knowledge ~~and opportunity~~ to use it in my previous projects).

 Some interesting characteristics about MVVM pattern implemented here:
 - The ViewModel doesn't contains any reference to activities, fragments or views and this avoid leaks due to screen rotation.